Heisath/wdmc2-kernel/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate?hosted_button_id=HXWRU82YBV7HC&source=url)

-* mainline kernel support tested with 4.18 / 5.6 / 5.8 / 5.10 / 5.11 / 5.12 / 5.13 / 5.14 / 5.15
+This repository contains documentation and sources to build your own linux kernel, ramdisk and debian to run a WD MyCloud Gen2 drive.
+It can also be used as a starting point, to get similar devices running or just learn about linux booting in general.

+### Whats included?

+* everything to run  a mainline kernel and debian
 	- device tree source ./dts/armada-375-wdmc-gen2.dts
-	- kernel config for various kernels included check ./config/
+	- kernel config for various kernels (check ./config/)
 	- some tweaks and pointers in txt files ./docs/
 	- toolchain for building old kernels is included as txz ./toolchain/ .
 I suggest using the gcc-arm-none-eabi toolchain via apt!
-	- supports caching of kernel and rootfs so not everything needs to be rebuilt everytime
-	- built rootfs has zram support and uses it for swap and logging
+	- a build script to build the kernel, ramdisk and debootstrap a debian system
+	- some fixes/customisation for the device
+	- a script to update the ramdisk in place

+### How to use?

+* clone repository, run build.sh, select the options you want, deploy to wdmc2.

 * prerequisites for building will be installed by build.sh automatically.
-	- buildscript has been developed and tested on Ubuntu Hirsute (21.04) with gcc-arm-none-eabi (https://packages.ubuntu.com/hirsute/gcc-arm-none-eabi) hosted in a VirtualBox, there are known problems when using older debian/ubuntu releases or wsl(2)
+	- buildscript has been developed and tested on Ubuntu Jammy with gcc-arm-none-eabi hosted in a VirtualBox, there are known problems when using older debian/ubuntu releases or wsl(2)
 	- `apt-get install build-essential bc libncurses5 dialog u-boot-tools git libncurses-dev lib32z1 lib32ncurses5-dev libmpc-dev libmpfr-dev libgmp3-dev flex bison debootstrap debian-archive-keyring qemu-user-static`
 	- gcc for arm eabi `apt-get install gcc-arm-none-eabi`
 		- OR (ONLY USE IF ABOVE DOES NOT WORK)